Workers Compensation Attorney for Long Island Firefighters and EMTs

 Firefighters and ambulance workers who volunteered in the rescue, recovery, or cleanup efforts after the World Trade Center attack between 9/11/2001 to 9/12/2002 are entitled to compensation for their injuries and lost wages.
 In addition to Ground Zero, volunteer participants at Fresh Kills Landfill and the barges, piers, and morgues that handled debris and bodies are also covered.

-What Activities are Within the Line of Duty?
+What Activities are Within the Line of Duty for Workers Comp Claims??

 “Line of duty” encompasses a wide range of vital services that help keep our communities safe.
 In addition to the innately dangerous duties required of a firefighter or EMT, line of duty includes such peripheral duties as traveling to and from an emergency, training for the job, equipment maintenance and fundraising activities.
 Consult with a workers compensation attorney if you are unsure whether your injury occurred in the line of duty.

 Outside of Work Exception for EMTs